sarutlaa/Data-Engineer-Assessment/README.md

 #### Stage File - readCSV
 1. Purpose:
 The Stage File action was intended to read the entire content of the CSV file fetched from Object Storage.

 2. Configuration:
 The operation was set to "Read Entire File," but there were challenges related to specifying the correct File Reference from the Trigger.

 3. Challenges:
 The Stage File action did not successfully read the file content.
-Possible issues included incorrect file reference mapping or issues with the file format/encoding that was not properly handled.
+Possible issues included incorrect file reference mapping or issues with the file format/encoding that were improperly handled.

 #### Logger - Logger1
 1. Purpose: